jpgmv1998/reproducible_paper_template/README.md

 * `projectSpecific` - a folder containing:

+    * `prepData` - a folder containing prepared data necessary before generating the samples of interest.

     * possibly multiple folders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each folder should contain:

       * whenever `dataFormat` is used it can represent at least one of the following: `spatial`, `panel`, `crossSection`.
 If there is only one relevant format exclude the prefix `dataFormat`.